Let us first, gentle readers, make sure we understand the definitions:

 Learning any academic discipline is hard work.
 Good teachers can help make it interesting, even fun, but it is always and everywhere, hard work.
 Good teachers also know not every student will have an affinity for a given discipline.
 Math is more easily understood by some people, yet we demand all work with it, not just because it’s practical knowledge necessary for daily life, but because the study of every discipline builds neural connections in the brain at the deepest levels.
 Studying math builds bigger, better brains in ways that studying English cannot.
 Studying English builds bigger, better brains in ways that studying music cannot, but all are intertwined.

 That’s the intellectual danger of wasting class time on propaganda rather than subject matter.
-Knowledge of any discipline is acquired over time and in age-appropriate ways, each lesson building on all previous lesson, on all the neural connections they make.
-If kids are denied consistent, professional, age appropriate instruction, if propaganda is substituted, they will be forever intellectually stunted, unable to understand how badly they’ve been cheated and damaged, and unable to catch up, even if they somehow came to see the need.
+Knowledge of any discipline is acquired over time and in age-appropriate ways, each lesson building on all previous lessons, on all the neural connections they make.
+If kids are denied consistent, professional, age appropriate instruction, if propaganda is substituted, they will be forever intellectually stunted, unable to understand how badly they’ve been cheated and damaged, and unable to catch up, even if they somehow come to see the need, which denied the intellectual development they need, is unlikely.

 Learning is not mere data storage and retrieval.
 It’s building the intellectual capacity to learn more and more difficult material, and to flexibly apply it in the real world.
 Propaganda, of any kind, necessarily interferes.
 Regardless of the reality propaganda is generally harmful, even evil, it displaces precious time necessary for learning.
 As Benjamin Franklin said: